We may earn money or products from the companies mentioned in this post.

 - Set realistic expectations trying to go all out on a wedding for 150 guests with a small budget means something will give.
 I often think the bigger the number of guests the greater the pressure to put on more, which then means more spend.
 This is often where Wedding budgets get out of control and couples can easily overspend.

 - Stick to one set of guests for day and evening.
 Limit the guest list where possible -big weddings equal big budgets.

 - Play around with the timings so you only have to feed your guests the once.

 Food and Drink

-The biggest ways to spend less on your wedding are likely to be had when you DIY your event, this way everything is under your control.
+The biggest ways to spend less on your wedding are most definitely when you DIY your event, this way everything is under your control.
 Event caterers can offer a great choice, quality and style of food but they can still be expensive.
 This would not be my first choice if I was catering on a budget.